k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ![image](images/Union_type.png)

-* Right-click the **Q** icon to change the order of the SQL statements in the Union SQL query.
+* Right-click the **Q** icon to change the order of the SQL statements in the SQL query.

 3. To remove the **Union SQL** query, perform either one of the following actions:\
     a.
 Right-click the **Q** icon of the removed query and select **Remove**.\